anniedotexe/Twitter-Retweet-Bot/README.md

 ```

 4. Adjustments you can make in `config.py` to tweak the bot to your liking
+    - *Keep in mind the TwitterAPI search index has a 7-day limit, no tweets will be found for a date older than one week*
     - `search_keywords` - Keyword(s) and/or hashtag(s) that you want to retweet
     - `delay` - Time to wait between processing requests in seconds
         - Please be aware of the [TwitterAPI rate limits](https://developer.twitter.com/en/docs/twitter-api/v1/rate-limits)